Tag Archives: Karen’s Kitchen

 [9-inch cheesecake]

-Chocolate Crumb Crust (Recipe below)
+Chocolate Crumb Crust (recipe below)

 2 cups (12 oz.) semi-sweet chocolate chips